DmitryTitorenko/flickr/README.md

 # flickr
-Create flickr client for Android for search image and store random image to Realm DB
+Create flickr client for Android for search image and store to Realm DB

 ## Built With